-As you already know because you’re in the thick of it, our industry has been morphing and evolving significantly over the past 5 years.
+As you already know because you’re in the thick of it, the recruitment marketing industry has been morphing and evolving significantly over the past 5 years.
 Companies have been bought and sold.
 Buying habits are changing.
 And hundreds of millions of dollars (and hundreds of startups) have poured in.
 In other words, there are a lot of trees in this forest – so many that it’s hard to get a perspective sometimes.
-So I want to step back (and up), and see if I can describe the lay of the land, though – the bigger movements and changes that are shaping the way forward.
+So I want to step back (and up), and see if I can describe the lay of the land, though – the bigger movements and changes in the recruitment marketing industry that are shaping the way forward.
 Here goes:

 - Pay per click: Indeed launched in 2004, promoting the concept of paying for job ads by the click, instead of the post.
 Over a decade later, I think they’ve finally broken into the general HR consciousness.
 Most recruiters and HR folks now understand that PPC can be used for job ads, and most of them are using Indeed to utilize it.
 For many of them, however, the jury is still out on its effectiveness vis-a-vis more traditional methods.
 Why this is, I’m not sure – its effectiveness can certainly be measured.
 But this is what I hear from employers.
 At any rate, PPC is now offered by multiple vendors, including some of the ‘old guard’.
 It’s been ‘mainstreamed’.